atbcb/ICTTestingBaseline/docs/04RepetitiveContent.md

 ### Test Instructions
 1. Review multiple Web pages.
 Do not initiate changes to the content.
 2. Check that each repeated navigational mechanism is in the same relative order as other repeated interface components on each Web page where it appears.
-[SCSC 3.2.3]
+[SC 3.2.3]

 ### Test Results
 If any of the above checks fail, then Baseline Test 4.2 fails.